 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Royalton has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Royalton has few renters and college students.
 But the biggest reason it is quieter in Royalton than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Royalton may be for you.

-As is often the case in a small city, Royalton doesn't have a public transportation system that people use for their commute.
+Royalton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Royalton is an extremely ethnically-diverse city.
 The people who call Royalton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Royalton residents report their race to be Native Hawaiian.
 Important ancestries of people in Royalton include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.